yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     ![Container Log view](media/monitor_5.png)

-9. For each log entry you can display more information by expanding the log entry to view the below details
+9. For each log entry you can display more information by expanding the log entry to view the below details.

     ![Log entry details](media/monitor_6.png)